 He silently thanked her instead.

 When Wallace arrived home, Yvonne was still with him.
-She had convinced him to let her be a part of the crew in helping for the preparations.
+She had convinced him to let her be a part of the crew in helping with the preparations.
 Knowing he couldn’t really turn her down, he had agreed in the end.
 And it wasn’t because of her father’s status either.
 It just felt right having her around at the moment.
 It would reassure the others that he wasn’t overworking himself.
 What he didn’t expect was seeing Cyndi there.
 She looked devastated–as it should be after learning what happened and had to hang on while making her way back.
-It wasn’t too big of a surprise that she’d sought them out before heading back home to rest after the long flight since it made sense she wanted to know the progress of the preparations and wanted to be a part of it all.
+It wasn’t too big of a surprise that she’d sought them out before heading back home to rest after the long flight since it made sense that she wanted to know the progress of the preparations and wanted to be a part of it all.
 Yet what shocked Wallace into speechlessness was seeing a stranger in the house.
 He immediately turned to Angela and Nic for an explanation.

 “Um…” Angela stuttered, which felt foreign to Wallace.
 Angela had been so strong these past days, trying to be on the brave side, holding the fort for everyone.
 But stuttering?
 Had she slipped that bad?